-2014 on five projects: the new Linda Ronstadt speaking tour, helping to guide the U.S. debut of Eliana Burki, consulting for the popular entertainment web site Miss O And Friends, teaching three new audio and music courses at Citrus College in Los Angeles, and finishing his highly anticipated book on record production.
-The volume will combine a history of record along with a comprehensive "How-To"
+2018 on three projects: the new Linda Ronstadt speaking tour, teaching three new audio and music courses at Citrus College in Los Angeles, and finishing his highly anticipated book on record production.
+The volume will combine a history of the recording industry along with a comprehensive "How-To"